Stivi Frashëri: Return to Bylis Ballsh

 On 31 January 2016, on the deadline day of that transfer window, Frashëri returned to Bylis Ballsh by signing a contract until the end of the season.
 He made his return debut on 6 February by keeping a clean sheet in team's 4–0 home victory against the fellow relegation strugglers Tërbuni Pukë.
 In the next match against his former employee Tirana, the players of Tirana refused to shake Frashëri's hand before the start of the match, which led FSHF to fine the club for its players behaviour.
 Frashëri played 16 matches until the end of the season, keeping seven clean sheets, which were not enough as Bylis Ballsh was relegated back to Albanian First Division after only one season.

 Flamurtari Vlorë

-On 2 September 2016, Frashëri joined Flamurtari Vlorë as a free agent, signing until June 2017, rejoining his former Tirana boss Gugash Magani.
+On 2 September 2016, Frashëri joined Flamurtari as a free agent, signing until June 2017, rejoining his former Tirana boss Gugash Magani.
 After appearing in 11 league matches during the season, Frashëri left the team after the end of the season, where Flamurtari narrowly escaped relegation.